ComplianceAsCode/auditree-arboretum/arboretum/auditree/README.md

 evidence locker.
 If the optional `threshold` configuration setting is applied then abandoned evidence is identified as evidence that has not been updated in over that `threshold` value otherwise the default is 30 days.
 TTL is set to 1 day.
-* Expected configuration elements:
+* Configuration elements:
-   * org.auditree.abandoned\_evidence.threshold
+   * `org.auditree.abandoned_evidence.threshold`
       * Optional
       * Integer
       * Provide value in seconds
-      * Use if looking to override the default of 30 days otherwise do not include.
+      * Use if looking to override the default of 30 days.
+Otherwise do not include.
-   * org.auditree.abandoned\_evidence.exceptions
+   * `org.auditree.abandoned_evidence.exceptions`
       * Optional
       * Dictionary where the key/value pairs are the path to the evidence (key) and the reason for excluding it from the abandoned evidence list (value).